Scroll below for important information for livestock and dogs. Horses - reference the Horse Information tab.

 Cloverbud Rabbit Project Record Book

-POULTRY: If you animal does not have an identification number, simply put your initials, followed by a number in numerical order.
+POULTRY: If your animal does not have an identification number, simply put your initials, followed by a number in numerical order.
 For example, I have 2 pens of chickens.
-I will enter MS1 for the first pen and MS2 for the second pen.
+I will enter MW1 for the first pen and MW2 for the second pen.

-If you make a mistake, or need to update information after you submit the form, please complete an additional form entry for that respective animal.
+If you make a mistake or need to update information after you submit the form, please complete an additional form entry for that respective animal.
+PLEASE BE SURE YOU SUBMIT ACCURATE INFORMATION.
+You do not want to be flagged by ODA.
+Please take your time and record only correct information.

 Reminder these are due BEFORE you arrive on the fairgrounds.
-You will not be permitted to weigh in if your DUNF is not completed prior to 7 AM on Friday, September 6th.
-The only exception to this rule is if your animal does not have an official identification number or tag in its ear prior to arriving at the fair.
+You will not be permitted to weigh in if your DUNF is not completed prior to 7 AM on Friday, September 5th.
+The only exception to this rule is if your animal does not have an official identification number or tag in its ear prior to arriving at the fair (i.e. poultry – everything else should have a tag).
 If this is your case, you will bring your animals on the grounds, tag it, complete your DUNF, then weigh-in.

 Please use this link to access the DUNF Form: